afeins19/obsdian/UHS/performance_reviews/accomplishments.md

 ### CBO Productivity & Quality Dashboard
 Role: Lead Developer

 Automated roughly 90% of the data for this dashboard.
 Tracks and calculates the productivity and quality scores for CBO employees and displays aggregate statistics.
 Will look to fully automate in the future allowing us to potentially refresh the data on a daily cadence.
 - **Time to run report**: 10-15 it minutes for manually processing excel file + 1 minute to run automated report
 - **Time Savings**: automated dashboard displays many different kinds of metrics based on collected data from CBO managers.
 Estimated time savings ~1-2 hours
 - **Notable Features**:
 	- productivity trending over time for teams and pools
 	- automatically pulls the 2 most recent QR scores for each employee
 	- displays time partitions of employee off time
 	- shows time adjustments per team as a percentage of total time

 ### Patient Access Processing and Dashboard (Experian)
 Role: Lead Developer
 Automated the ingestion and processing of an excel file pulled from Experian.
 Uses python to process and generate calculated columns as well as summary views on ingested data.
 Automatically commits data to our reporting database

 ### Report Users
 - Patient Access Team
+- Management
+- Facility CFOs

 #### Fully Automated the following Metrics
 - Pre service collections